iohansson/ltwin/README.md

 Spent a bit more time to add some nice things.
 So now this app has a view switcher (table/grid), a theme switcher (dark/light), and a pagination.

 Deployed it to Netlify as well but something went wrong with the production build, don't have time to debug Nuxt right now, sorry.
 I hope running the dev server to look at the app would suffice.
+You'll need a [Protocols](https://apidoc.protocols.io/#authentication) access token though :( There's a `.env.local.default` file in the repo, just rename it to .`env.local` and insert your token there.

+I might dig into what went wrong with the production build meanwhile, so if you feel lazy about getting the access token, you might wanna wait until I fix the deployed version.

 Tell me what you think :)